castorini/anserini/docs/regressions-msmarco-passage.md

 # Anserini: Experiments on [MS MARCO (Passage)](https://github.com/microsoft/MSMARCO-Passage-Ranking)

 This page documents regression experiments for the MS MARCO Passage Ranking Task, which is integrated into Anserini's regression testing framework.
-For more complete instructions on how to run end-to-end experiments, refer to a [separate page](experiments-msmarco.md).
+For more complete instructions on how to run end-to-end experiments, refer to [this page](experiments-msmarco-passage.md).

 ## Indexing